 Is the dog breathing?

-First check to see whether the dog is breathing by observing whether the chest is rising up and down.
+First, check to see whether the dog is breathing by observing whether the chest is rising up and down.
 Also feel whether air is being passed through the nasal or oral cavities.
-Ensure that the dog’s airways are free of debris, such as food, phlegm, vomit, or mucous.
+Ensure that the dog’s airways are free of debris, such as food, phlegm, vomit, or mucus.

 Is the dog’s heart beating?